BSO

 A No H8 display in the Robert Frost Library at Amherst College.

-A pig runs out to greet me as I pass Simple Gifts Farm.
+A pig runs out to greet me as I pass Simple Gifts Farm in Amherst.

 420 poster at UMass.